 Paris has many beautiful parks and gardens but this is entirely different.
 The Promenade, also called Coulée Verte René-Dumont, follows the old Vincennes railway line and is an oasis above the busy streets of Paris.
 Calling it a “parkway” is odd as I think of a parkway as a busy street.
 The Promenade is a long tree-lined walkway and if you didn’t know what to look for, you likely would never find it.

-Easiest way to get there: when you are at Place de la Bastille, walk 220 metres south on Rue de Lyon then left on Avenue Daumesnil.
+The easiest way to get to La Coulee Verte Paris: when you are at Place de la Bastille, walk 220 metres south on Rue de Lyon then left on Avenue Daumesnil.
 You will see a stairway entrance on your left: Le Viaduct des Arts.

 It’s not very attractive looking and you may even see graffiti; however, upon reaching the top of the stairway, you will see this: